GBoGH/Project-Euler/explanations.md

 # Output is: 233168.
 ```

-Function checks whether number in given range is divisble by three: ` if i % 3 == 0: `, then it chceck whether the same number is divisible by five: `if i % 5 == 0`.
-As a last step, it chcecks if the number is not already in list multiples: `if i not in multiples`.
+Function checks whether number in given range is divisble by three ` if i % 3 == 0: `, then it chceck whether the same number is divisible by five `if i % 5 == 0`.
+As a last step, it chcecks if the number is not already in list multiples `if i not in multiples`.
 If all three conditions are fulfilled, the number is added to list which is than added together.

 <br />